This first installment of a 7-part series gives an overview of domestic partnership agreements.

-But thousands of people in committed intimate relationships choose not to exercise their right to marry, but to remain happily ever unmarried.
+But thousands of people in committed intimate relationships choose not to marry.
+Instead, they choose to stay happily unmarried.
 Their identity and liberty interests allow them that choice.
-Property and support issues are no less important to people who choose to stay unmarried in committed relationships.
-Domestic partnership agreements can protect committed couples who remain unmarried, just as premarital agreements do for marrying couples.
+Property and support issues are no less important to people in unmarried committed relationships than they are to married people.

 Premarital agreements, also known as “prenuptial” or “antenuptial” agreements, express the wishes of a marrying couple regarding their property and support rights upon (i) death of one party or (ii) divorce or separation.

-The agreement will define and cause, if the relationship ends, each party’s interests in separate assets and family trusts and in other property to be deemed each party’s separate property.
+The agreement typically will define and cause, if the relationship ends, each party’s interests in separate assets and family trusts and in other property to be deemed each party’s separate property.

 Next, the agreement will define each party’s separate property, and, unless either party directs otherwise, typically provide for the income, distributions, dividends, appreciation, and benefits from each party’s separate property will also be that party’s property.

 The agreement should describe each party’s ownership interests and trust interests in which either party may acquire rights and benefits during the parties’ relationship.
 It will provide for waiving interests if the relationship ends or one party dies.